The History of Riesling and Classic German Dishes

 Now it will come as no surprise to most that Germans absolutely love their meat.
-They even share their pride of their love of meat through songs, stories and parables!
+They even share the pride of their love of meat through songs, stories, and parables!

 They have a long history full of traditions of cooking and eating meat.
 One such recipe is Königsberger Klopse.